The fuel cell business environment in the UK is starting slowly, albeit steadily.

 Implementation of the Renewable Heat Incentive/Green Deal for end-users has also been poor, which is why installers have become increasingly sceptical of the Microgeneration Certification Scheme (MCS), which is required for products and installers so that end-users can claim RHI or feed-in incentives.

-Installers are generally reluctant to embrace new technologies, whilst end users do not seem to understand the true value of fuel cell technology.
+Installers are generally reluctant to embrace new technologies because of the MCS certification hurdle and lack of time, whilst end users need to be educated to understand the true value of fuel cell technology.
 Meanwhile, Local District Network Operators (DNOs) provide little value for exported electricity at small scale and are also somewhat resistant to local embedded generation owing to perceived local grid stability and phasing issues.

-Policy-makers can help us by providing independent advice and guidance, as well as a thoroughly reworked and properly researched incentive scheme which offers an upfront payment to assist with the capital hurdle.
+Policy-makers can help us by providing independent advice and guidance, as well as a thoroughly reworked and properly researched incentive scheme which offers an upfront payment rather than a FiT to assist with the capital hurdle.

 Our three recommendations to policy-makers are to:

-- Promote Fuel Cell micro-Cogeneration as best practice to support ambitions for reduced or “no NOx” decentralised energy production, thereby de-carbonising heat
+- Promote Fuel Cell micro-Cogeneration as best practice to support ambitions for reduced or “no NOx” decentralised energy production, thereby de-carbonising power and heat

 - Reduce red tape for introducing new technologies under the MCS

-- Set up a national incentive scheme, similar to the German KfW433 Programme, to help introduce new technologies and products.
+- Set up a national incentive scheme, similar to the German KfW433 Programme with an upfront payment, to help introduce new technologies and products.